LeslieLopezE/LifeNumberofJobsbyEducationLevel-Gender_TwoWayAnova_StatisticalAnalysis/README.md

-# Number of jobs by Education Level and Gender - Two-way Annova Analysis
+## Number of jobs by education level and gender - Two-way Annova Analysis

 One measure of the health of a national economy is how quickly it creates jobs.
 One aspect of this issue is the number of jobs individual hold.
 As part of a study on job tenure, a survey